 Through it all, we continue our day-to-day hunger-relief operations.
 These programs help low-income and at-risk populations who are often disproportionately impacted by natural disasters.

-On the morning of the tornadoes, we were immediately on the ground, handing out breakfasts at 5 a.m.
-Every day we’re sending out 1,600 hot meals with American Red Cross of Tennessee.
+On the morning of the March tornadoes, we were immediately on the ground, handing out breakfasts at 5 a.m.
+We sent out 1,600 hot meals a day with American Red Cross of Tennessee.
 On just one afternoon we provided 2,000 food boxes to Metro Nashville Public Schools.
-And this is just a fraction of what we’re doing right now.
+And that’s just a fraction of what we did to immediately respond to the tornadoes and pandemic.

 How does Feeding America fit in?